2raj2raj/bitcoin-educational-content/courses/biz205/en.md

 ### Introduction

 Meet Marco Giorgetti, a distinguished expert in the software industry and a vocal advocate for open source solutions.
 His career and insights have significantly contributed to our understanding of open source software and its transformative impact on technology and business.
-The concept of open source software has redefined how we communicate and collaborate in the digital space, providing a foundation for innovation and community driven development.
+The concept of open source software has redefined how we communicate and collaborate in the digital space, providing a foundation for innovation and community-driven development.

 ### Understanding FLOSS and its historical context